-But an hour of exercise a day can seem like a lot for anyone.
+But an hour of exercise a day can seem like a lot.
 If your overweight teenager is not physically active or is self-conscious about her body, it may feel overwhelming.

 Here are five tips to help you help your teen ease into exercise and stay motivated so that she can feel the benefits.